-Babri Masjid verdict today: Timeline of a demolition
+All acquitted in Babri demolition case: A look at long road to justice

-New Delhi, Sep 30: The verdict in the 28-year-old case involving the demolition of Babri Masjid, which stood at the Ram Janmabhoomi site in Ayodhya, will be pronounced today by a special court in Lucknow.
+New Delhi, Sep 30: The verdict in the 28-year-old case involving the demolition of Babri Masjid, which stood at the Ram Janmabhoomi site in Ayodhya, was pronounced by a special court in Lucknow.

-Here is the timeline of the event that will decide the fate of senior Bharatiya Janata Party (BJP) leaders -- former deputy prime minister LK Advani, former Union minister Murli Manohar Joshi, former chief minister of Madhya Pradesh Uma Bharti today.
+The court acquitted all 32 accused in the 1992 Babri Masjid demolition case.
+While Sadhvi Ritambhara, Sakshi Maharaj, Vinay Katiyar and Champat Rai Bansal were present in court, three key accused BJP leaders skipped physical hearing, and attended were present through video-conferencing.

 Verdict in Babri Masjid demolition case today: What you should know